Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/Extended Example of Play.md

 	“We mean you no harm,” Kuno says, “but these are dangerous lands.
 Where is your home?”

 I don’t have the answer to that question, so it’s an opportunity to Ask the Oracle.
-This time, I decide to leverage the Settlement Trouble oracle (page 181).
+This time, I decide to leverage the [[Settlement Trouble]] oracle .
 It’s primarily intended for introducing a problem within a community, but works here as a way of establishing what has driven this woman and her child so far into the wilds.

 I roll, and the oracle tells me, “Roll twice.”
 I do so, and am told, “Someone is captured” and “Dangerous tradition.”